Classroom Writing Center Tips

 Writing Center Examples

-This girl chose to write me a letter about how much she loves the writing center and can’t wait to go back! 🙂 As you can see, the kids can write with whatever they want and even switch writing tools throughout their writing.
+This girl chose to write me a letter about how much she loves our classroom writing center and can’t wait to go back! 🙂 As you can see, the kids can write with whatever they want and even switch writing tools throughout their writing.
 I remind them that they need to focus on writing and not just choosing what to write with, so they pick their selections quickly.

 This sweet girl wanted to make a Get Well Soon card for her friend that was sick.
 So sweet!